Julidf/tech-challenge-stori/README.md

 - [API](#api)

 ## Technologies
-** For the frontend I use React
+** For the frontend I used React
-** For the Backend I use Node.js, Express.js and MondoDB with mongoose ** For sending the email I use NodeMailer and Ethereal (a fake SMTP that provides you with a preview of the fake email you are sending)
+** For the Backend I used Node.js, Express.js and MondoDB with mongoose ** For sending the email I used NodeMailer and Ethereal (a fake SMTP that provides you with a preview of the fake email you are sending)
-It also works perfectly with Gmail service, but I didn't wanted to use my credentials:
+It also works perfectly fine with Gmail service:

     // const transporter = nodemailer.createTransport({
     //     host: 'smtp.gmail.com',